 Now is also the time to contact a local moving company to get your move scheduled.
 You should file your change of address request with the post office and do some research on how you will set up utilities at your new home.

 If you are currently renting, you should give your landlord notice according to the terms of your lease.

-Keep in contact with your Team
+Keep in contact with your team

-Maintain communication with your lender and realtor as the details of your loan are finalized.
+Maintain communication with your lender as the details of your loan are finalized.
 Be prompt about submitting any documentation that is requested.
 You will also need to let your lender know your preferred home insurance provider.
-As you work to finalize your loan, your real estate agent should also be kept in the loop.
+As you work to finalize your loan, your real estate agent and attorney should be kept in the loop.

-Under a month:
+Under a month

-- Schedule home inspector and have inspection completed during due diligence contingency. - > Shop for and select homeowners' insurance to provide to your lender.
+- Find a home inspector and have inspection completed - Shop for homeowners insurance